 What are the links between the symbols?
-For example, how do the yellow arrows explain what 'convergent' or 'divergent' means?
-What do you notice about the locations of many of the yellow triangles and black dots?
+For example, how do the yellow arrows explain what 'convergent' means?
+What do you notice about the locations of many of the yellow triangles and brown dots?
 What do you notice about Australia's location and lack of dots and triangles?
+Australia has many ancient extinct volcanoes and has had many smaller earthquakes - how does your group think these formed?